Clubs and Organizations in the College of Arts, Humanities and Social Sciences

-The purpose of Alpha Phi Sigma is to promote analytical thinking, rigorous scholarship and life long learning; to keep abreast of the advances in scientific research; to elevate the ethical standards of the criminal justice professions and to sustain in the public mind the benefit and necessity of education and professional training.
+The purpose of Alpha Phi Sigma is to promote analytical thinking, rigorous scholarship and lifelong learning; to keep abreast of the advances in scientific research; to elevate the ethical standards of the criminal justice professions and to sustain in the public mind the benefit and necessity of education and professional training.

 Membership is open to all undergraduate students who have completed at least two Drama courses, participated in two consecutive theatre productions or more, and maintained a 3.0 GPA.
 Further eligibility is determined upon a “point system” in which points are assigned to tasks done in theatre production.

-Chi Sigma Iota is the international honor society that was created in 1985 for those working towards developing identities as professional counselors.
-It was created promote professionalism and honor among master’s and doctoral students in counseling and counselor education and supervision programs, counselor educators, and professional counselors who are committed to research and service through the counseling profession.
+Chi Sigma Iota is the international honor society that was created in 1985 for those working toward developing identities as professional counselors.
+It was created to promote professionalism and honor among master’s and doctoral students in counseling and counselor education and supervision programs, counselor educators, and professional counselors who are committed to research and service through the counseling profession.

 The Alpha Pi chapter uses profits from its snack and cold drink vending machine in the department kitchen for conference scholarships, service projects, and Chi Sigma Iota activities, such as initiations and socials.